 So he's kind of drawn back into that jungle where he feels safe.

-It's almost kind of like his uh second family, an indifferent family, but a family, the jungle of the indifference.
+It's almost kind of like his second family, an indifferent family, but a family, the jungle of the indifference.

-I said, What is the most underreported human rights violations on the planet?
+I said, what is the most underreported human rights violations on the planet?

 A real hell on earth that no one knows about.